-Act as a shareholder representative for, and lead establishment of, UK government’s most complex and commercial arm’s length bodies (ALBs) on behalf of sponsor departments
+Act as a shareholder representative for, and lead establishment of, UK government’s most complex and commercial delivery bodies on behalf of sponsor departments

 The UKGI governance team has deep Board, governance, commercial and financial expertise drawn from both inside and outside government.
-We support HMG’s effective ownership of its arm’s length bodies (ALBs), enhancing Departments’ ability to effectively discharge their responsibilities in relation to their ALBs and promoting those assets’ successful organisational performance.
-This includes taking a proactive shareholder role, sharing best practice advice on setting up new ALBs, undertaking governance reviews and providing shareholder function scoping and design workshops.
+We support HMG’s effective ownership of its complex delivery bodies, enhancing Departments’ ability to promote successful organisational performance.
+This includes taking a proactive shareholder role, sharing best practice advice on setting up new bodies and undertaking governance.

-In accordance with Managing Public Money (MPM), departments are encouraged to seek UKGI’s advice for managing departments’ responsibilities as shareholders, and also when establishing central government companies, public corporations or ALB’s which have a significant commercial element, significant private sector interface and/or whose governance is of material complexity.
+In accordance with Managing Public Money (MPM), departments are encouraged to seek UKGI’s advice for managing departments’ responsibilities as shareholders, and also when establishing central government companies, Public Corporations or other delivery bodies which have a significant commercial element, significant private sector interface and/or whose governance is of material complexity.

 Delivering a shareholder function which seeks to drive continuously improving and sustainable asset performance can include: